Committed-Bodies/committedbodies-website/src/routes/team/francois-johannes-kok.md

   - title: Weight training
   - title: Sports nutrition
 blurb: No matter your goal we can get you there!
-actionHeading: Lorem ipsum
+actionHeading: Come and train with me and let's do this!
 order: 4
-actionInstruction: Come and train with me and let's do this!
+actionInstruction:  Click the button below to open a booking email.
-actionLink: /contact
+actionLink: mailto:bookings@committedbodies.co.za?subject=Book a session with FJ
 layout: team
 ---
 Hi, I am a personal trainer with 3 years experience.
-I﻿ specialise in weight training, sports nutrition, body transformation and muscle conditioning.
+I specialise in weight training, sports nutrition, body transformation and muscle conditioning.

-I﻿ am young, energetic, enthusiastic and passionate about fitness.
+I am young, energetic, enthusiastic and passionate about fitness.

-N﻿o matter your goal, whether it is to lose body fat, build muscle or just have an overall healthier lifestyle, we can get you there.
+No matter your goal, whether it is to lose body fat, build muscle or just have an overall healthier lifestyle, we can get you there.